soumyargade/testing/README.md

 sudo jupyter notebook --allow-root --ip=0.0.0.0
 ```
 12. Open browser & go to `127.0.0.1:8888`.
-13. Enter in password created from step #11 & paste in code snippet.
+13. Enter in password created in step #11 & paste in code snippet.
 ``` python
 import pandas as pd
 import seaborn as sns